 Featuring caverns, ice slides, frozen thrones, and fountains that illuminate with twinkling color-changing lights, the winter wonderland is a life-size frozen playground created by a team of skilled ice artisans from over 10,000 icicles.

-By night the magical creations are illuminated by LED lights embedded throughout offering an even more spellbinding experience.
+By night the creations are then illuminated by LED lights embedded throughout offering an even more spellbinding experience.

-According to Wally Bullard, the Ice Castles event manager, it takes about three million gallons of water to create and about 4,000 man-hours to get the castle up which can mean anywhere from two to four months from start to finish.
+According to Wally Bullard, the Ice Castles event manager, the castles take about three million gallons of water to create and about 4,000 man-hours to get the castles up which can mean anywhere from two to four months from start to finish.